homan-uppu/writing/2-Essays/VC will eat education/Draft 3 - Why Venture capital will eat education.md

 - (mobile app downloads)
 - (companies - Peter Thiel quote).

+The more creative the skill is (i.e. the more complex the task is), the more extreme the power law distribution of outcomes: the top capture an even greater percentage of outcomes.

 As AI improves and makes knowledge work more creative, we will similarly find that the best are orders of magnitudes better than the average.

 We can already see this happening right now.
 After AI started helping us code, some software engineers that had a knack for picking it up and using it well, got insanely better than the rest of us.
 I don't think most people realize just how good the best engineers today are that are highly leveraged by the latest AI models (GPT-4 / Claude 3.5 Sonnet).